The historic center of Rome, with its relics and masterpieces dating back more than 2,000 years, offers a unique insight into the city’s history.

-Rome city center.
-There is a lot to experience and discover in the historical center of Rome.
-Whether shopping around the Spanish Steps, a visit to the Pantheon and the Trevi Fountain, good food in the ghetto, visiting churches and ancient relics or partying at Campo de’ Fiori, the center of Rome leaves nothing to be desired.
+Whether shopping around the Spanish Steps, visiting the Pantheon and Trevi Fountain, eating good food in the Ghetto, visiting churches and ancient relics, or partying at Campo de’ Fiori, Rome’s city center leaves nothing to be desired.

 Campo de’ Fiori

-On via dei Giubbonari you come to Campo de’ Fiori.
-Along the way you will be tempted by various street food places such as Roscioli or the Filettaro at the Santa Barbara Church attract visitors.
+Through Via dei Giubbonari you come to Campo de’ Fiori.
+Along the way you will be tempted by various street food places such as Roscioli or the Filettaro near the church of Santa Barbara.

-Campo de’ Fiori is famous for its market and notorious as a place of execution.
-In the middle of the square is the statue of the monk Giordano Bruno, who ended up at the stake here in 1600 for his reflections on space and infinity.
+Campo de’ Fiori is famous for its market and infamous as an execution square.
+In the center of the square is the statue of the monk Giordano Bruno, who was burned at the stake here in 1600 for his musings on the universe and infinity.

 In the evening, the square and the surrounding bars are a popular meeting place for young people and students from all over the world.

-Piazza Navona still shows the shape of Domitian’s athletics stadium, which can be visited underground.
+Piazza Navona still shows the shape of the athletic stadium of Domitian, which can be visited underground.

 The pantheon dates back to 27 BC.
 It was rebuilt after fires in the years 120-124.
 In the 7th century it became the basilica called Santa Maria ad Martyres.